zerotier/docs/docs/rules.md

 ```

 First we define a tag called `udpserver` with a default value of 0.
 We
-don’t set any enums or flags for this tag since it will be used as a
+don't set any enums or flags for this tag since it will be used as a
 boolean.
 For servers that need to respond to DNS queries, set the
 `udpserver` to `1`.